themarcusaurelius/trailToad/README.md

 #### Prerequisites
 [Node.js](https://nodejs.org/en/) must already be installed as well as a [GitHub](https://github.com/) and [Heroku](https://www.heroku.com/) account to deploy the source code.
 We will also be using [Visual Studio Code](https://code.visualstudio.com/) as the code editor but feel free to use whichever editor you are most comfortable with.
 Use the links provided above for any installations or account creations.

+1. Create a BigCommerce account

+The first step is creating your account.
+For this, we will be using the free 15 day trial account.
+Create your account by going to the following link: https://www.bigcommerce.com/essentials Click on the free trial button and follow the steps.
+Once your Store is created you will then be redirected to your online dashboard.